jordandarbyshire/amenity_detection/README.md

 Any hotel or vacation rental site such as Airbnb, Vrbo, Hotels.com, TripAdvisor, etc.

 ### Dataset
-The dataset I used for this Capstone project is Open Images V4 (OIDv4), which contains 9 million images spanning 600 classes.
-The dataset was produced by Google.
-It is the largest existing dataset with object location annotations, which are bounding boxes drawn by humans to ensure accuracy and consistency [Source](https://storage.googleapis.com/openimages/web/factsfigures_v4.html).
-The images often show complex scenes with several objects (8 annotated objects per image on average) [Source](https://arxiv.org/abs/1811.00982).
-There are annual competitions hosted by Kaggle based on this dataset, for the purpose of advancing the Computer Vision field.
+The dataset I used for this project is [Open Images V4](https://storage.googleapis.com/openimages/web/factsfigures_v4.html), which contains 9 million images spanning 600 classes.
+It is the largest existing dataset with object location annotations, which are bounding boxes drawn by humans to ensure accuracy and consistency.
+The images often show complex scenes with several objects (8 annotated objects per image on average).

 I chose this dataset due to the number of classes applicable to the business problem.
 The inclusion of the bounding box "labels" was also a bonus.
-Without these labels, I would have had to create these manually.
-To begin this project, I decided that I would choose the most relevant 20 classes, based on amenities that would be desirable to the consumer.
-The image classes I chose are indoor objects that belong to these room types: Bedroom, Bathroom, Living Room, Kitchen, and Outdoor (Swimming pool).
+I chose the most relevant 20 classes based on amenities that would be desirable to the consumer such as Swimming pool, Televison, Dining room table, fireplace, bathtub.